 Next, you can take actual visitor screen recordings.
 This is more in-depth than a heatmap and lets you really drill-down and see how users experience your store (even across multiple pages).
 You should use them on high-value areas.

 You also get a detailed user flow/funnel view that lets you see how traffic flows around your site.
-One neat thing that you can do here is connect your Google/Bing webmaster tools accounts to see actual keyword data in your user flow.
+One neat thing that you can do here is to connect your Google/Bing webmaster tools accounts to see actual keyword data in your user flow.
 This helps you know which keywords perform the best.